Immunity and Pseudorandomness of Context-Free Languages: Foundations

-This paper mainly discusses {\em regular languages} and {\em context-free languages}.
-We assume the reader's basic knowledge on fundamental mechanisms of one-tape one-head one-way finite automata, possibly equipped with pushdown (or first-in last-out) stacks.
-See, \eg \cite{HU79,HMU01} for the formal definitions of the aforementioned finite automata.
-Generally speaking, for a finite automaton $M$, the notation $L(M)$ represents the set of all strings ``accepted'' by $M$ under appropriate accepting criteria.
-Such criteria may significantly differ if we choose different machine types.
+Since this paper mainly discusses {\em regular languages} and {\em context-free languages}, we assume the reader's basic knowledge on fundamental mechanisms of one-tape one-head one-way finite automata, possibly equipped with pushdown (or first-in last-out) stacks.
+See, \eg \cite{HU79,HMU01} for the formal definitions of these finite automata.
+Generally speaking, for each finite automaton $M$, the notation $L(M)$ represents the set of all strings ``accepted'' by $M$ under appropriate accepting criteria.
+Notice that such criteria may significantly differ if we choose different machine types.
 Conventionally, we say that $M$ {\em recognizes} a language $L$ if $L=L(M)$.
-Languages recognized by {\em deterministic finite automata} (or dfa's) and {\em nondeterministic pushdown automata} (or npda's) are respectively called regular languages and context-free languages.
-In addition, {\em deterministic pushdown automata} (or dpda's) recognize only {\em deterministic context-free languages}.
+Languages recognized by {\em deterministic finite automata} (or dfa's) and {\em nondeterministic pushdown automata} (or npda's) are respectively called {\em regular languages} and {\em context-free languages}.
 For ease of notation, we denote by $\mathrm{REG}$ the family of regular languages and by $\mathrm{CFL}$ the family of context-free languages.
-As a proper subclass of $\cfl$, $\mathrm{DCFL}$ denotes the family of all deterministic context-free languages.
+In addition, {\em deterministic pushdown automata} (or dpda's) recognize only {\em deterministic context-free languages}, and $\mathrm{DCFL}$ denotes the family of all deterministic context-free languages.

-It is known that the language family $\cfl$ is not closed under conjunction (see, \eg \cite{HMU01}).
+It is known that the language family $\cfl$ is not closed under conjunction (see, \eg \cite{HMU01} for the proof).
 This fact inspires us to introduce a restricted conjunctive closure of $\cfl$.
 For any positive integer $k$, the {\em $k$ conjunctive closure} of $\cfl$, denoted $\cfl(k)$, is the collection of all languages $L$ such that there are $k$ languages $L_1,L_2,\ldots,L_k$ in $\cfl$ for which $L = L_1\cap L_2\cap\cdots \cap L_k$.
-In particular, $\cfl(1)$ coincides with $\cfl$ itself.
+By its definition, $\cfl(1)$ coincides with $\cfl$ itself.

-We describe technical but useful tools---two pumping lemmas and one swapping lemma---for regular languages as well as context-free languages.
-See \cite{BPS61,HMU01,Yam08} for their proofs.